Honored Kid Emily B. Age 10

 Treated At

+Here's her story.
 Emily was diagnosed on April 7, 2011 with Stage III Non-Hodgkins T-cell lymphoblastic lymphoma at just 8 years old.
 T-cell lymphoblastic lymphoma is listed as highly aggressive, the most aggressive category of Non-Hodgkins Lymphomas.
 Emily's cancer caused a lymph node to expand to 10cm x 10cm in her left chest, completely collapsing her left lung, pushing her heart and airway over, and allowing her right lung to expand only 20% of it’s capacity.
 Emily had never complained, but that's how she is.
 Intense chemotherapy and steroids were initiated immediately, and the mass eventually disappeared.
-Emily currently has no evidence of disease, and her cancer is in remission.
+On August 13, 2013, Emily completed 2.25 years of chemotherapy.

 Who’s Honoring Me